-KABUL, Afghanistan – Five NATO troops died in a British helicopter crash Saturday in southern Afghanistan, authorities said, the single deadliest day this year for foreign forces as they prepare to withdraw from the country.
+KABUL, Afghanistan – Five NATO troops died in a helicopter crash in southern Afghanistan on Saturday, the U.S.-led military coalition said.

 Violence has increased in Afghanistan ahead of the NATO withdrawal and also in the weeks leading up to the country's April 5 election.
-Preliminary results of the vote are due to be announced later Saturday.
+Preliminary results of the vote are due later Saturday.